Best Health Insurance Companies

 1. Review your medical needs.

-Your current health and/or existing health conditions will likely determine the type of medical care required.
+Your current and existing health conditions will likely determine the type of medical care required.

-If you have no major health issues and just need regular check-ups, you might go with a plan that has low monthly premiums but high out-of-pocket costs -- because you’ll rarely need to pay these costs.
+If you have no major health issues and need regular check-ups, you might go with a plan with low monthly premiums but high out-of-pocket costs--because you'll rarely need to pay these costs.

-If you visit a doctor frequently, require medication regularly, plan to have a baby, have a chronic condition, or expect surgeries, you’ll prefer a plan that covers much of these costs (but, it’ll likely have high monthly premiums).
+On the other hand, if you visit a doctor frequently, require medication regularly, plan to have a baby, have a chronic condition, or expect surgeries, you'll prefer a plan that covers much of these costs (but it'll likely have high monthly premiums).

 After you review your anticipated medical needs, it’s time to look up providers in your area that are part of the health insurance company’s network.

-You may have a doctor that you really like or like the liberty of switching doctors easily and HMOs, for instance, would not be ideal as they may limit your options significantly.
+You may have a doctor you like or like the liberty of switching doctors quickly, and HMOs, for instance, would not be ideal as they may limit your options significantly.

-Or, there are no healthcare providers nearby that offer the medical services that you require, so you may be forced into a PPO plan.
+Or, no healthcare providers nearby offer the medical services you require so you may be forced into a PPO plan.

 Every health insurance company will have a directory of in-network providers.
 You can also ask providers whether they are in-network or not.